MSI Package Language

 The next option, which is Process Each Conflict Manually, is used to let you decide what to do with each conflicting entry on your own.
 This option provides the maximum flexibility but requires a great responsibility.
 Using this method, you can choose for each entry whether you would like to edit it to resolve the conflict, or to apply automatic conflicts resolution to the entry (if applicable), or to exclude the entry from the resulting package.
 You can also choose to automatically resolve or skip all conflicts using the buttons on the toolbar above the entries list.
 For each entry in the list, you can see its status, which is either Conflicting, or Resolved, or Skipped.

 The last method of resolving code page conflicts is changing the target language of the resulting MSI package.
 The Change MSI Package Language option is used in such a case.
-As soon as you select the required language from the drop-down list, you are proposed to revalidate the project.
+As soon as you select the required language from the drop-down list, you are suggested to revalidate the project.
 If the validation is passed, the resulting MSI package is generated.